Sonda, Karnataka: History

 Sodhe or Sonda has a long, recorded history.
-Sonda kingdom was established in 1555 by Arasappa Nayaka, a Jain chieftain (1555-1598).
+Sonda kingdom was established in 1555 by Arasappa Nayaka, a Jain chieftain (1555–1598).
 Sonda was ruled by Sonda Nayakas for more than two hundred years (1555–1763).
 Arasappa Nayaka as vassal of Vijayanagara Dynasty till the fall of Vijayanagara to the Adil Shahis in 1565.
 He continued as the subordinate ruler of Adil Shah till his death in 1598.
 Arasappa Nayaka established Vadiraj Matha in Sonda which is still in existence.
 Shivaji, the Maratha Emperor conquered Sonda during 1674 and gave it back to Sonda ruler, Sadashiva Nayaka.
 Hyder Ali, the Sultan of Mysore attacked Sonda in 1763 and totally destroyed it.
 The last chief of Sonda, Immodi Sadashivaraya escaped to Portuguese Goa.
 The ruins of the fort which was protecting Sonda is covered with overgrowth of shrubs.
 According to Imperial Gazetteer of India, five carved pillars, approximately 3 feet high are the remains of the Sonda palace.

-Jain monasteries, (Swadhi jain matha) and Digambar Jain temples are also situated at Sodhe.
+Jain monasteries, (Swadhi Jain matha) and Digambar Jain temples are also situated at Sodhe.

-This village is special because it is the headquarters of the Sode Matha.
+This village is special because it is the headquarters of the Sode Matha also known as Sri Sode Vadiraja Matha.
 The Sode Matha is part of the Ashta Mathas set up by Sri Madhvacharya.